fplab/rustviz-tutorial/README.md

 ![Screen Shot 2022-06-27 at 11 46 52 AM](https://github.com/rustviz/rustviz/blob/master/src/examples/copy/vis_timeline.svg)

-> Note: make sure folder svg_generator is in the current folder when running the code
+> Note: make sure folder svg_generator is in the same folder as you are running the code

 Now your folder for one example should look like this: